 Justin Bucknell, of Justin Bucknell Electrical, told us this horror story: ‘When we arrived to test a property with an electric shower, we found it was being fed by an undersized cable.
 Slowly, with every use, it had started to get so hot it was melting the outer PVC, and then started to heat the outer casing for the shower.
 This had opened up a very small gap, allowing water to pass on to the bare cable that was just behind the cover.

 ‘The potential for electric shock was probably the worst we’ve seen – we’re very glad we were able to spot it and get things sorted.’

 When drilling holes in your walls, check the location of cables first.
 You can buy a simple cable and wire detector from DIY stores.

-Always use an NICEIC or ELECSA qualified electrician to undertake your electrical installation projects.
+Use a NAPIT, NICEIC or ELECSA qualified electrician to undertake your electrical installation projects.

 Campaigning charity Electrical Safety First recommends getting your electrics checked every five years in a private property to ensure they are safe.

 Find out more about why every home needs an electrical-installation condition report.
 Read on for more DIY disasters.

 Plumbing is one area where you really need to know what you’re doing.
 There are countless stories of washing-machine hoses being plumbed in incorrectly, leading to soggy floors or ruined smalls.
 But it can be more extreme.

 Kris Barry, from Absolute Bristol plumbers, told us that calls from DIYers made up a large part of his business.
 ‘Having a go yourself can end up costing a lot of money in the long run – what might be a small job for a professional, might not be for you,’ he said.
 ‘I had a call where a customer tried to sort out their U-bend themselves.
 They couldn’t use their kitchen sink because they took it off themselves and it has broken.’